wmo-im/wis2box-training/documentation/docs/practical-sessions/converting-csv-data-to-bufr.md

     - The tokens can be checked by logging in to the wis2box management container and entering the
       command: ``wis2box auth has-access-path --path processes/wis2box <your-token>`` where ``<your-token>`` is the token you entered.
+    - If the tokens are missing they can be generated with the following commands:

+        ```{.copy}
+        wis2box auth add-token --path processes/wis2box <token>
+        wis2box auth add-token --path collections/stations <token>
+        ```
+      where token is the value of the token.
+This can be left blank to automatically generate a random token (recommended).

 ## Inspecting CSV data and BUFR conversion